abbylow/tic-tac-toe/README.md

 Implement more features based on my own preferences:
 - Add a button to restart the game (Clear all the moves)
-- Allow user change the board size (range: 3 to 20)
+- Allow user change the board size (range: 3 to 5)
 - Check the winner dynamically instead of the hardcoded array
+- Allow the user to choose the mode of game (play with AI opponent or not)
+- use minimax algorithm to choose the AI's move

 TODO:
-1. Allow the user to choose the mode of game (play with AI opponent or not)
-2. Make a dumb "AI" player which only randomly pick a move
-3. Implement minimax concept for AI's move
+1. Optimize the AI player algorithm because the current one is only useable for 3x3 board, 4x4 board will hang
-4. Use observables to make AI player
+2. Use observables to make AI player

 Minimax Algorithm
 https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-3-tic-tac-toe-ai-finding-optimal-move/